cefet-rj-dal/daltoolbox/autoencoder/autoenc_variational_ed.md

-## Vanilla autoencoder transformation (encode-decode)
+## Variational Autoencoder transformation (encode-decode)

 Considering a dataset with $p$ numerical attributes.

 The goal of the autoencoder is to reduce the dimension of $p$ to $k$, such that these $k$ attributes are enough to recompose the original $p$ attributes.
 However from the $k$ dimensionals the data is returned back to $p$ dimensions.
 The higher the quality of autoencoder the similiar is the output from the input.

 ```r